mpourmpoulis/PythonVoiceCodingPlugin/doc/Operations.md

 ![](./gif/op17.gif)

+### Trivia

-now this a little bit different from what we have seen so far, in in that edit command is actually pseudo-command.
+Now this a little bit different from what we have seen so far, in in that edit command is actually a pseudo-command.
 If you actually take a look at the grammar, what are you going to see is

 ```python
 "edit <color> [<color2> [<color3> [[and] <color4>]]]":
 	lazy_value("alternative",3,operation = "edit"),
 ```

-it is actually implemented via
+it is actually implemented via SelectAlternative followed by an edit prefix operation:P

 ## Utilities